FireDynamics/LectureFireSimulation/_sources/content/modelling/02_fluids/01_fluids.md

 ### Compressible Flows

-Flows with velocities much slower ($\mf \ll c_s$) than the speed of sound are incompressible, i.e. the sound waves are infinitely fast on the scale of the involved processes.
+For flows with velocities much slower ($\mf \ll c_s$) than the speed of sound, pressure variations are very small and the fluid can be considered incompressible. the sound waves are infinitely fast on the scale of the involved processes.
 Thus, all changes in density are quickly balanced.
+For modelling, this is important because the pressure and density equations can be decoupled due to the assumed incompressibility.
 Objects traveling with a speed of at least $\mf 0.3c_s$ start to introduce fluctuations in density.
-Flow patterns of supersonic phenomena (explosion, supersonic airplanes) and the corresponding engineering approaches are completely different to those in case of sub sonic flows.
+Flow patterns of super-sonic phenomena (explosions/detonations, supersonic airplanes, space craft re-entry) and the corresponding engineering approaches are completely different to those in case of sub-sonic flows.

 Note: Temperature changes, like in a fire, lead to density changes and therefore to so called weakly compressible flows.